#

 - In

-:resource "azurerm_resource_group" "example" { name = var.resource_group_name location = var.location }
+main.tf, define a Resource Group resource and use the variables defined invariables.tfto set itsnameandlocation:resource "azurerm_resource_group" "example" { name = var.resource_group_name location = var.location } - Here,

 - In